Implementing Cisco Network Security

 III.
 Course (Catalog) Description

 Course provides the knowledge and hands-on skills required to install, troubleshoot, and monitor Cisco security network devices.
-Students who complete this course will be prepared to sit for the Cisco Certified Networking Associate (CCNA) Security Certification exam.
+Students who complete this course will be prepared to sit for the Implementing Cisco Network Security (ICNS) certification exam.

 IV.
 Learning Objectives

 Upon completion of this course the student will be able to:

 - Implement AAA on Cisco routers using local router database and server-based ACS or Identity Service Engine (ISE).

 - Implement firewall technologies to secure network perimeter.

 - Implement IPS to mitigate attacks on networks.